andreasphil/command-bar/README.md

 CommandBar.define();
 ```

-After that, the component will be available to use in HTML:
+After that, the component will be available in the HTML:

 ```html
 <command-bar></command-bar>